Tsarevets (fortress)

-Tsarevets (Царевец) is a medieval stronghold located on a hill with the same name in Veliko Tarnovo in northern Bulgaria.
+Tsarevets (Царевец, /bg/) is a medieval stronghold located on a hill with the same name in Veliko Tarnovo in northern Bulgaria.
 Tsarevets is 206 m above sea level.
 It served as the Second Bulgarian Empire's primary fortress and strongest bulwark between 1185 and 1393, housing the royal and the patriarchal palaces, and it is also a popular tourist attraction.